0xNirvana/Writeups/VulnHub/Easy/kioptrixLevel3/kioptrixlevel3.md

    ![dev_accounts_columns](./.images/dev_accounts_columns.png)

-   Here, we can that there are 3 columns in the table `dev_accounts` .
+   Here, we can see that there are 3 columns in the table `dev_accounts` .

 6. The next step would be to extract the data from the table `dev_accounts`.